maish79/hangman-game/README.md

 ## How to play

 1. This is a Python terminal game and is deployed on Heroku using Code Institutes mock terminal template.
-2. Before starting the game the user is asked to enter their name and then gets a welcoming message before the game beginns.
+2. Before starting the game the user is asked to enter their name and then gets a welcoming message before the game begins.
 3. The user is then informed that they have 6 attempts to guess a correct word before the game ends.
 4. If the user gets a correct letter their lives do not decrease but if the user types in a wrong letter their lives decrease by one.
 5. The game will display a series of underscores, each representing a letter of the word to be guessed.